 Several; blackthorn flowering, wild cherry flowering, herons nesting and birds nesting in islands in lakes, for example.

-Our operators are fully trained, commercially licenced and insured to fly; please complete the booking form and send firstname.lastname@example.org to discuss booking the team for your aerial photography and footage needs.
+Our operators are fully trained, commercially licenced and insured to fly; please complete the Drone service booking form and send to firstname.lastname@example.org to discuss booking the team for your aerial photography and footage needs.

 This service is chargeable at a rate of £500 +VAT per day (travel charged at 40p per mile) we will provide you with a quote based on site size and your post production requirements for imagery and film.
 Please note timing of bookings are weather dependant and we will require permissions from landowners to be provided before commencement of pre-flight planning.